bortch/Revealable/readme.md

 The contract could only be in one of the following states:

+- `Unset`: the value to hide is not set
 - `Hidden`: the value to hide is set but not revealed
 - `Revealed`: the value to hide is revealed

-For now, there is no guard if the value to hide has not been set.

 Under the hood, there's an internal state named `Revealable`.
 Its purpose is to reset the keys in case of sending wrong keys.